Eddie Nketiah: International career

 Nketiah is eligible for both England and Ghana at international level.
 He made his international debut for England at under-19 level, playing a match against Saudi Arabia on 22 March 2017, in which he scored the second goal for England in the 58th minute as they won 2–0.
 In his next match, against Qatar, Nketiah scored three goals as England won 4–0.
 In November 2017, Nketiah scored four goals for the England under-19 team in a qualifier for the 2018 UEFA European Under-19 Championship against the Faroe Islands.
 He was one of a number of players withdrawn from selection for the tournament by their club.

 Nketiah received his first call up to the England under-21 team for the 2018 Toulon Tournament.
 He scored twice in the semi-final against Scotland and provided the assist for Kieran Dowell to score the winning goal against Mexico in the final.

-In January 2019, Nketiah reportedly turned down a call up from the Ghana national team, with Nketiah favouring England.
-In September 2020, Nketiah captained England under-21s for the first time and scored a hat-trick during a 6–0 victory over Kosovo.
+In January 2019, Nketiah reportedly turned down a call up from the Ghana national team, favouring England.
+In September 2020, he captained England under-21s for the first time and scored a hat-trick during a 6–0 victory over Kosovo.

 On 7 October 2020, Nketiah equalled Alan Shearer's goalscoring record of 13 for the under-21s by scoring in a 3–3 draw against Andorra.
 Nketiah went on to break that record with the second goal of a 2–1 win over Turkey at Molineux Stadium on 13 October 2020; a victory that secured England's place at the 2021 UEFA European Under-21 Championship.
 Nketiah was ultimately named as England captain for that tournament, which ended with a group stage exit.

 On 13 January 2023, Nketiah was belatedly recognised for his achievement in becoming England U21s' record goal scorer with the presentation of a commemorative golden boot by his former coach and The FA representative Michael Johnson.